 About

 Camille Bégin is an award-winning writer and historian of food, memory, and the senses in North American history.
+She is vice-president of the Association for the Study of Food and Society.

-Bégin’s research projects use public history and digital humanities to deepen our understanding of the role of food and taste in the making of global cities.
+Bégin’s on-going research projects use public history and digital humanities to deepen our understanding of the role of food and taste in the making of global cities.

 She is currently on leave from her job as manager of the City of Toronto’s historical plaques program and at work on a food memoir entitled Crumbs: A Trail of Taste and Illness.